kenwdelong/stability-utils/README.md

 The other class is `EhcacheExaminer`, which is another MBean that provides visibility into the contents of the EhCaches.
 Under dire circumstances you may need to delve into the internals of the caches.

+EhCache registers the MBeans under net.sf.ehcache in JMX.
+That is also where the `EhcacheExaminer` bean is.

 ## Configuration